jankoulaga/s3-streaming/README.md

 # s3-streaming

-This library uses Play 2.x.x Iteratee, Enumeratee features to issue multiple multipart requests to upload a file to Amazon S3 buckets.
+This library uses Play 2.x.x Iteratee, Enumeratee features to issue multiple multipart requests to upload a file to Amazon S3 buckets, allowing you to send enormous amounts of data through the wire without using a lot of resources.

 Under the hood it uses AmazonAWS Java SDK to issue those calls, and Play libraries(as provided) to handle the whole Iteratee, Enumeratee magic.